smacdo/advent-of-code-rust/crates/yuletide/README.md

 # yuletide

-Yuletide makes writing solutions for multiple Advent of Code puzzles in Rust easy by managing the boilerplate of registering and running solutions.
+A framework for writing and managing multiple Advent of Code solutions in Rust by handling the boilerplate of registering and running solutions.

-**This crate is in early development and will have breaking changes!**
+> **Note:** This crate is in early development and will have breaking changes.